 - What Faculty Actions do Students Find Helpful?

-- Creating/Co-Creating Civility and Community Agreements
+- Further Reading: Creating/Co-Creating Civility and Community Agreements

-- Difficult Classroom Conversations
+- Further Reading: Difficult Classroom Conversations

-- Encouraging Civility and Navigating “Hot Moments”
+- Further Reading: Encouraging Civility and Navigating “Hot Moments”

 The Center for Teaching and Learning Excellence supports SU educators in navigating these challenging times in their courses and interactions with students.
 We encourage faculty to acknowledge the seriousness and complexity of recent events and to recognize that their students – like faculty – are affected in many different ways.